flagbug/flagbug.github.com/_posts/2015-04-06-open-sourcing-espera-for-android.md

 so I hope it helps people who want to learn writing apps with these libraries.

-Please note that this is my first Xamarin/Android application, so it may or may not follow the best practices on the Android platform.
+Please note that this is my first Xamarin/Android application, so it may or may not follow the best practices of the Android platform.